This post may contain affiliate sales links. Please see my full disclosure policy for details

 The combination of these things helps to make a nice, thick frosting that isn’t too soft, it’s great for piping too.
 If you do find that your frosting is thin or runny, you can either add additional powdered sugar, or put it in the fridge for 20-30 minutes.

-I kept it pretty simple here, but I wanted to share a couple tips with you to frost this cake.
+I kept it pretty simple here, but I wanted to share a couple of tips with you to frost this cake.
 I do recommend adding a crumb coat layer, as the edges of this cake tend to be a little flakey.
 Once the crumb coat is added, pop it in the refrigerator or freezer for a few minutes to let it set before adding the final layer of frosting.

 I like to invert my layers, so the top of the cake is nice and flat.
 Don’t worry about all that uneven space, we’re going to fill that in with frosting.
 Lastly, To add the walnuts, it’s best to do so before the frosting has set.

-- 3 cups grated carrots, raw
+- 3 cups raw carrots, peeled and grated

 - 4 large eggs